godaddy/gasket/docs/guides/authoring-presets.md

 way of a preset.
 Because presets are little more than collections of existing functionality, they very simply allow developers to codify their opinions

-At GoDaddy, we have a preset specifically tailored to an internal set of plugins so that maintaining standars around auth, styling, internalization, and more can be easily shipped through a single preset that everyone depends on.
+At GoDaddy, we have presets specifically tailored to internal sets of plugins, making maintaining standards around auth, styling, internalization, and more significantly easier.

 ## Naming